 We are going into our 5th season.
 We are based out of a very rural town in southwest Washington called Toledo.
 There are about 800 people in the town.

 Our market manager at the time had heard about Local Line.
 She had started working with Jordan probably a year and a half ago.
-It was still a small operation, and we were thinking of ways to grow the market.
+It was still a small operation, and we thought of ways to grow the market.
 Local Line came up, and she pursued it single-handedly.
-When COVID-19 hit and shut everything down, we pivoted to it immediately and started getting traction right away.
+When COVID-19 hit and shut everything down, we pivoted to it immediately and started getting traction immediately.
 People still wanted the market, but they couldn’t shop in person.

 Washington was one of the first states to get hit with COVID.
 Schools shut down; restaurants shut down; everything shut down.
 We were considered essential as a food source, and fortunately, we had a building in town, so we didn’t have to worry about the winter weather.
 With Local Line, we were the only market in Louis County for 2.5 months.
 Everyone else had to delay while they dealt with logistics and social distancing.
 We pivoted to online only and not having vendors or customers on-site.
 It was very successful from the start.